rolfbecker/MIE_EA.02_EMRP_WS2020/0101_MQTT/0104_Python_Publish_Subscribe/README.md

 # On MQTT

-You find many written and video tutorials on MQTT.
+You find many excellent tutorials (text and video) on MQTT.
+I could not do it better.

+## Rui Santos

 _Rui Santos_ from [_Random Nerd Tutorials_](https://randomnerdtutorials.com/) generally provides very good tutorials.
 His specialty is the **ESP32** microcontroller and related topics such as **MQTT**.

 Have a look at his MQTT tutorial collection: https://randomnerdtutorials.com/what-is-mqtt-and-how-it-works/

+## Steve Cope

+_Steve Cope_ maintains an excellent [Youtube Channel](https://www.youtube.com/c/stevecope/playlists) on topics related to IoT.

+## Andreas Spiess

+_Andreas Spiess_ is my favorite when it comes to microcontroller performance.
+He provides profound knowledge and results from own investigations on IoT related topics, not just microcontrollers.
+His performance analyses are phantastic.